 - Dentists diagnose oral diseases and give prescriptions for dental problems.

-- They create treatment plans and perform surgical procedures on the teeth and ensure the safe administration of anesthetics.
+- They create treatment plans and perform surgical procedures on the teeth and ensure the safe administration of anaesthetics.

 - They also help maintain or restore the oral health of their patients and monitor the development of the teeth and jaws.

 - They interpret x-rays and diagnostic tests.

 - Dentists also promote oral health and disease prevention.

 Students who aspire to become dentists must have a requisite set of skills that can enhance their careers.
 Since numerous people opt for dentistry as their career option, building on your skills can also give you an edge over others.
 The following are a few skills required to become a dentist.